Last Updated on May 20, 2022

 This zone separates cartilage from the subchondral bone.
 Collagen fibers penetrate into this zone and anchor the cartilage to the bone.

-Tidemark is a basophilic line which straddles the boundary between calcified and uncalcified cartilage;
+Tidemark is a basophilic line that straddles the boundary between calcified and uncalcified cartilage;

 Articular cartilage is avascular and lacks nerve structures.